 Kernel Mode Database Systems for Real-Time Applications

 With a lightweight, embedded all-in-memory database system, it is possible to integrate a very low-overhead, yet full-featured, database engine in the operating system kernel, to provide database services for kernel-based application code.
 This eliminates the context switches imposed by accessing a database in user space, and can improve performance dramatically.
 McObject’s eXtremeDB Kernel Mode is the first database system designed explicitly for kernel mode deployment.
-This presentation looks at key issues in kernel-mode database deployment, and presents the successful use case of a kernel mode database integrated within an embedded security application.
+This video about kernel mode databases looks at key issues in kernel-mode database deployment, and presents the successful use case of a kernel mode database integrated within an embedded security application.